 The population falling within the Union at the 1831 census had been 20,816 with parishes ranging in size from Mabe (population 512) to Falmouth Town (4,761).
 The average annual poor-rate expenditure for the period 1834-36 had been £5,050 or 4s.10d. per head of the population.

 Initially, Falmouth Union retained three existing parish workhouses — Falmouth Town (for up to 108 inmates), Falmouth Parish (60 inmates), and Penryn (96 inmates).
 At Penryn, Edward and Mary Tregaskis continued in post but were known as master and mistress of the workhouse.
 They were forced to resign in 1851 because Edward had been found guilty of beating a pauper boy.
-However, the Board of Guardians kept him on for as the building of a new central workhouse was imminent.
+Mr J. James succeeded them as master.

 The new Falmouth Union workhouse was built in 1850-52 at Budock, about two miles to the north-west of Falmouth, at the east side of what is now Union Road.
 The 7.5 acre site was purchased in 1850 from Mr Barnet Falch for the sum of £590.
 The building was designed by Fred William Porter who was also responsible for the workhouse at Helston.
 It was intended to accommodate up to 320 inmates.
 In 1851, the Poor Law Board authorised an expenditure of £5,000 on its construction, followed by a further £1,000 in 1852.
 Its location and layout are shown on the 1880 map below:

 A two-storey entrance block originally stood at the west of the site.
 It had an arched gateway at its centre.